 Many UK shares have missed out on the recent stock market rally, and these are the investments I would target for the year ahead.

 Acquiring a diversified basket of these stocks may produce high total returns in the long term.
 Even if these businesses struggle to return to growth in the short term, I’m optimistic their competitive advantages and size will help support growth in the long run.

 All of the businesses outlined also had a reputation for rewarding investors with large dividends.
 I believe it’s likely this trend will resume when the pandemic recedes.

-The post Stock market rally: how I’d invest £20,000 now in UK shares to make a passive income appeared first on The Motley Fool UK.
+The post Stock market rally: how I’d invest £5,000 in UK shares for 2021 appeared first on The Motley Fool UK.

 Motley Fool UK 2021